drivly/docs/README.md

 Create a file in your repo called `_config.yaml` with the following contents:

+Create a file in your repo called `_config.yaml` with the following contents:

+Create a file in your repo called `_config.yaml` with the following contents:

 ```
 remote_theme: nathanclevenger/docs
 title: Docs - Clean & Simple Theme for your Docs on GitHub Pages